4.7 Generic Detector and Camera Properties

 Table 4.7: Pre-SM4 WFC Gain Values based on Pre-launch and On-orbit Calibrations

 1 GAIN = 4 was "available but unsupported"

 4.7.2 Full Well Depth

 Conceptually, full well depths can be derived by analyzing images of a rich star field taken at two significantly different exposure times, identifying bright but still unsaturated stars in the short exposure image, calculating which stars will saturate in the longer exposure and then simply recording the peak value reached for each star in electrons (using a gain that samples the full well depth, of course).
-In practice, as discussed in ACS ISR 2004-01, it is also necessary to correct for a ~10% "piling-up " effect of higher values being reached at extreme levels of over-saturation relative to the value at which saturation and bleeding begins to neighboring pixels in the column.
+In practice, as discussed in ACS ISR 2004-01 and ACS ISR 2020-02, it is also necessary to correct for a ~10% "piling-up " effect of higher values being reached at extreme levels of over-saturation relative to the value at which saturation and bleeding begins to neighboring pixels in the column.

 Since the full well depth may vary over the CCDs, it is desired to have a rich star field observed at a gain that samples the full well depth, and for which a large number of stars saturate.
 Calibration programs have serendipitously supplied the requisite data of rich fields observed at two different exposure times.